 A full ingredients list with measurements is in the recipe card below.

-How to cook carrots in the air fryer - Step by step
+How to roast carrots in the air fryer - Step by step

 One: Cut the carrots into battens, making sure they are as evenly sized as possible.

-Two: Put the carrots in a mixing bowl with the other ingredients and mix well until all the carrots are coated.
+Two: Put the carrots in a mixing bowl with the other ingredients (a) and mix well until all the carrots are coated (b).

 Three: Put the carrots into your air fryer.
 Cook at 180°C for 20 minutes, shaking halfway through.